 Laci Lester jump-started her career in service work through the Lodestar Center’s Public Allies program in 2008.
 She brings a touch of service and a lens for diversity, equity, and inclusion in all aspects of her work.
 Laci seeks to use her experience in service to make connections and build trust between CFSA and the communities we serve.
 Laci holds a Bachelor of Arts in Psychology and is both an AmeriCorps alumna and a Returned Peace Corps Volunteer.
 Outside of her professional endeavors, Laci is an avid reader and performance artist.

-Megan Litwicki, a Tucson native, joined the CFSA team in August 2020 after previously working in tourism.
+Megan Litwicki, a Tucson native, joined the CFSA team in August 2020 and serves as the Communications Manager in the Philanthropic Services department.
 She graduated from the University of Arizona with a BA degree in Film + Television and a MS degree in Marketing Management.
-Megan is excited to promote the longevity of Southern Arizona’s nonprofit community through her work at CFSA.
+After previously working in local tourism and film, Megan is excited to promote the sustainability of Southern Arizona’s nonprofit community through her marketing and communications work at CFSA.
 In her free time, you will likely find Megan renting too many movies at Casa Video, waiting around for Halloween, or hanging out with her dog Otis and cat Thomas O’Malley.

 Mary Louise Luna, Senior Director of Gift Planning